UN Armenia support to people displaced from in and around Nagorno-Karabakh and affected communities in Armenia

 UNICEF provided hygiene kits to 1500 families from Nagorno-Karabakh in Jermuk and Yerevan and 300 sets of bed linen.

-3. Latest report on UN Armenia’s and partners’ support to the displaced people from Nagorno-Karabakh in Armenia.
+3. Report on UN Armenia’s and partners’ support to the displaced people from Nagorno-Karabakh in Armenia for the period of 10 December 2020 - 1 February 2021.

 Data received from the Migration Service of the Ministry of Territorial Administration and Infrastructure on 8 December 2020.